My Spooky Scene Halloween Manicure.

 Happy Halloween Everyone!
 So you might remember from my post on Wednesday about how tired I was after taking care of sick children and the household duties.
-Well right after I finished that post I tried to go to bed, I say tried because as soon as I closed my eyes the idea for this years spooky scene Halloween manicure popped into my head.
+Well right after I finished that post I tried to go to bed, I say tried because as soon as I closed my eyes the idea for this year's spooky scene Halloween manicure popped into my head.
 Has this ever happened to anyone else?
-Of course I couldn't just fall asleep then.
+Of course, I couldn't just fall asleep then.
 I had to really think about the idea and how I would create it on my nails.
 And then I was wide awake, over thinking the manicure and ended up with this.

 Taking my inspiration from all those black lace manicures that have been floating around the internet lately, I tried for a foggy, haunted house look.
 Trust me this looked amazing in my head.
 Turns out I didn't have the exact images I wanted in my stamping plate collection.
 Guess what I will be working on in the next few months.
-You guessed it, picking up some holiday themed stamping plates.
+You guessed it, picking up some holiday-themed stamping plates.

-For this manicure I started out with 2 very thin coats of Sally Hansen Big Smoky top coat.
+For this manicure, I started out with 2 very thin coats of Sally Hansen Big Smoky top coat.
 After that was dry, using Zoya Black Swan and image plates BM-213 (bats) BM-305 (house) and SH-207 (tree) I created my spooky scene.
 I topped everything off with a healthy coat of Seche Vite.

 I actually like the ring finger best and it was a bit of an accident.
 I ended up bumping the tip of the finger before it was dry.
 In my attempt to fix it I dabbed on a little more of the Big Smoky top coat.
 I like the way it looks like there's actual ground there and not just VNL.
 It made me wish I'd stamped the other images higher up on the nail so I could make the same effect on all of them.
 I'll have to remember that for next time.

 I still really love the concept for this manicure, I just wish I would have executed it a bit better.
 One thing that I am proud of is that this turned out much better than my attempted Halloween manicure from last year.
 That shows I'm making progress in my nail art ideas and skills.
-And that ladies and gentlemen is why I started this blog.
+And that ladies and gentlemen is the reason why I started this blog.
 I hope everyone has a safe and Happy Halloween.
 Thanks for stopping by and Happy Polishing!